dfaker/GriddedMosaic/README.md

 # Installation

-Requires Python 3 with cv2+numpy along with ffmpeg adn mpv being installed on the system.
+Requires Python 3 with cv2+numpy along with ffmpeg and mpv being installed on the system.

 # Usage